 The Roku Streaming Stick+ provides the best combination of features, performance, and price.
 It’s a joy to use, both for beginners (yes, your grandparents too) and for veteran streamers, and it has a very wide selection of streaming services and apps.

 My one concern regarding the Roku Stick?
-While it’s VERY popular in the US, it’s not as popular in the UK, which might mean some UK app developers prefer to go with something more popular like the Amazon Firestick – but as you can see from the list of streaming services above, that’s not really an issue at this point.
+While it’s VERY popular in the US, it’s still not as popular in the UK, which might mean some UK app developers prefer to go with something more popular like the Amazon Firestick – but as you can see from the list of streaming services above, that’s not really an issue at this point.

 The Amazon Firestick is a close second in this tight race.
-It’s another excellent device, and it’s particularly useful to those who live in the Amazon echo-system (especially if you have an Amazon Prime subscription).
+It’s another excellent device, and it’s particularly useful to those who live in the Amazon eco-system (especially if you have an Amazon Prime subscription).
 It loses on points, mostly due to its interface being a bit messy.